NCRCounterpointAPI/APIGuide/InstallationAndConfiguration/Installing.md

 ------ | ----------- | --------
 C:\Program Files (x86)\NCR\Counterpoint API | Installation folder | All binaries exist in the installation folder.
 These files should typically never need to be touched, with the exception of CPAPI.Console.exe.config, which may be edited for things such as configuring the port the server is listening on.
 APIKeys | API Key folder | This folder contains API keys for client applications that need access to the system.
 Developers of 3rd party applications using the API should put their XML key files (not the plain text TXT file) in this folder in order to allow their application to access this server.
 App_Data | System data folder | This folder contains the sysadmin.sqlite file, which is a system SQLite database managed internally by the API server.
 This database holds information like TLD and database connection information, sysadmin login information, and other system level data needed by the API server.
+The sysadmin.sqlite file will be automatically recreated if deleted, but of course all information stored in the file would be lost, such as links to Counterpoint companies, sysadmin users, etc. All company level information would remain intact once a link to a Counterpoint database is re-established since that data is stored in the Counterpoint database and TLD.
 Logfiles | Log folder | This folder holds the log files for the API server (CPAPI.log).
 There is one logfile for the API server, and by default it is configured as a rolling log file, so each day the log file for the day will be archived as CPAPIyymmdd.log.
 By default a maximum of 10 days of log files will be kept.
 The API server uses standard Log4Net logging so the log file can be reconfigured by editing the `<log4net>` node of CPAPI.Console.exe.config per standard log4net specifications. x64 | 64bit folder | This folder holds binary files that are needed for operation on 64bit machines.
 There should never be a need to be touched. x86 | 32bit folder | This folder holds binary files that are needed for operation on 32bit machines.
 There should never be a need to be touched.